 You can also contribute to the Domestic Disaster by clicking on the Donate Now button.
 We appreciate your support of the relief efforts for the farmers that have lost so much in these tremendous prairie fires.
 The picture is of the prairie fencing being delivered to the Norfolk warehouse then loaded and transported to farmers in Haxtun, Colorado where a Cattleman’s association will be responsible for final distribution.
 The destination for the second load is Ashland, Kansas and will be distributed in a similar fashion.
 It is only through the generosity of our supporters that Orphan Grain Train is able to provide this much-needed relief.
 We are grateful.(3/2017)

-Donate Hay for cattle That Survived the Wildfires
+Donate Hay for Cattle That Survived the Prairie Fires

 OGT is assisting the families affected by the devastating prairie fires in Oklahoma, Kansas and Colorado.
 One way we’re helping is by accepting semi-loads of donated hay as well as locating truckers with the proper equipment for hauling the hay.
 As this portion of the relief effort takes shape, we will share the generously donated hay with those who lost their livestock forage because of the fires.
 This morning the Mangels family loaded 42,000 lbs. of hay from their farm near Winside, NE to be delivered to Haxtun, CO to help the ranchers in that area.
 The Mangels have close ties with OGT, Karen Mangels works at OGT’s home office coordinating the international transportation shipments and the Mangels have a long history of volunteering and donating to OGT.
 Earlier today Chuck Baumert, an area rancher, donated another load of high quality hay which will soon be on a truck headed for Haxton.
 Thank you for your donations and time to help with the missions of OGT.
 Pictures are from loading hay at the Mangels farm.